 used when a child is diagnosed with some degree of hearing loss.
 Team members include

-problems in people of all ages.
-Audiologists are also involved with the fitting and
+and balance problems in people of all ages.
+Audiologists are also involved with

-Otolaryngologists.
-A doctor with special training in medical and surgical treatment for children who
+Otolaryngologist.
+A doctor with special training in medical and surgical treatment for children

-have disorders of the ear, nose, and throat.
+who have disorders of the ear, nose, and throat (ENT doctor).

 Speech pathologist.
 A professional who helps evaluate and manage speech, language, and hearing problems

 Your child’s healthcare provider will figure out the best treatment for your child based